rubymonsters/ruby-for-beginners/source/15-arrays.md

 # Arrays

 While numbers, strings, and symbols all represent simple, primitive things, arrays are more interesting, and very useful.

-They are things that store (or "hold") other things.
+Arrays are things that store (or "hold") other things.

 You can think of an array as a collection or list of things.
 Or better yet, as a bag that you can throw things in: The bag itself is a thing (an object), too.